 “It’s staggering what some people try to get away with,” says Jesse Mullins, co-founder of Genie HR.
 “I’ve seen it happen, I’ve found out myself that a person I was trying to hire wasn’t who they said they were – but it required a lot of intuition, a lot of research, and a lot of time wasted to find that out.”

-Further afield, New Zealand’s Ministry of Transport was also left red-faced recently when one of its managers defrauded the agency of $726,000.
-A thorough reference check would have uncovered several red flags and previous allegations of unethical behaviour.
+New Zealand’s Ministry of Transport is among the first organisations to spring to mind when it comes to reference checking scandals – just last year, a former manager was jailed for defrauding the agency of $726,000 but a thorough reference check would have uncovered several red flags and previous allegations of unethical behaviour.

 It’s situations like this that Mullins wants to help HR leaders avoid – he says employers should be abandoning traditional telephone reference checks and turning to technology instead.

 “It’s difficult to verify who you’re speaking to over the phone and anyone can get their mate to pretend to be someone else and take a call as a reference,” he tells HRD.

 “Automated systems can really help with verifying references and technology such as IP matching can inform an HR manager when a candidate and their reference are replying from the same IP address.”

 Aside from reducing the risk of fraud, Mullins says automated reference checking can also speed the recruitment process up, easing pressure on an organisation and keeping jobseekers engaged.